GFH Financial BSC : Post share buyback announcement | MarketScreener

 ةنيزخلا مهسأ ءارش

-اهمهسأ نم مهس 2,600,000 لداعي ام ءارشب قاوسلأاو نيمهاسملا ةداسلا ملاعإ ةيلاملا شتإ فإ يج ةعومجم دوت ىلا مهس 185,806,890 نم ةنيزخلا مهسأ عفترتل تيوكلا ةصروبو يلاملا يبد قوس يف )ةنيزخ مهسأ(
+اهمهسأ نم مهس 2,000,000 لداعي ام ءارشب قاوسلأاو نيمهاسملا ةداسلا ملاعإ ةيلاملا شتإ فإ يج ةعومجم دوت ىلا مهس 195,356,890 نم ةنيزخلا مهسأ عفترتل تيوكلا ةصروبو نيرحبلا ةصروب يف )ةنيزخ مهسأ(

 Purchase of Treasury Shares

-GFH Financial Group would like to inform its shareholders and the markets that it has acquired 2,600,000 shares of its shares (treasury shares) on Dubai Financial Market and Boursa Kuwait increasing the total holding of treasury shares from 185,806,890 shares to 188,406,890 shares representing 4.99% of total issued shares as at 10th February 2022.
+GFH Financial Group would like to inform its shareholders and the markets that it has acquired 2,000,000 shares of its shares (treasury shares) on Bahrain Bourse and Boursa Kuwait increasing the total holding of treasury shares from 195,356,890 shares to 197,356,890 shares representing 5.23% of total issued shares as at 17th February 2022.

 |